hn12404988/gpt-files/README.md

 ## Commands

-To see the available commands and options, run `--help` not only in root command but also recursively:
+To see the available commands and options, please run `--help`.
+Not only in root command but also recursively:

 ```sh
 gpt-files --help
 gpt-files upload --help
 ```

-## Configuration

-### `deno.json`

-This file contains the configuration for Deno tasks, formatting options, compiler options, and module imports.

-### `package.json`

-This file contains the npm configuration for the project, including the binary entry point and files to include.